-Massimo, molecular biologist, is constantly on a mission to inspire scientists and laypeople around him with his passion for science.
-During the time spent on the bench, he followed his natural all-around curiosity, investigating several topics from medical diseases to plant physiology.
-Head of TheScienceBreaker, Massimo proudly chases his naïve dream of an engaged society where scientists and citizens are facing together the upcoming challenges for human civilizations.
+With a degree in molecular biology and one in digital communications, Massimo is constantly on a mission to inspire scientists and laypeople around him with his passion for science.
+Head of TheScienceBreaker, he proudly chases his naïve dream of an engaged society where science and technology are part of the solution to the challenges ahead of human civilization.

 The inanimate building-blocks for a living synthetic cell

 One of the most significant synthetic biology goals is the development of artificial lifelike structures that can reproduce themselves.
 One aspect of this is the self-replication of genomes that encode the blueprint of the whole system.
 We have now succeeded in reconstructing critical parts of this process in test tubes.Dec 22, 2020 | 3.5 min read

 Storm surge extremes are so SPATIAL